hazukit0/modoki-nerdle/README.md

     - yyyymmdd (date)
         - result: String # equation '2*3+5=11'
 ```
-- Game data in play (For export and inport)
+- Game data in play (For export and inport) (Future Work)

+## Future Work
+- Create the logo
+- Color the numeric control panel
+- Create a callout for game message
+- Pop-up dialog
+- Consider the server-side logic.
+(Whether data should be placed in local storage or server-side)
+- Separation of server-side and front-end logic
+- Game data export and inport

+## Local Storage Data
+- Game data in play (For browser reload)
+- Statistics data